 1. GET MEDICAL TREAMENT

-If anyone is injured, you need to seek medical treatment as soon as possible.
-In many cases, even minor collisions can lead to serious injuries that require treatment, hospitalization and even surgery ― all of which can leave you with significant medical costs.
-Quite simply, if you are hurting, we recommend you consult a licensed medical professional to document any injuries you sustained as a result of the collision.
+You must seek medical attention as soon as possible if someone is wounded.
+Even minor incidents can result in serious injuries that necessitate treatment, hospitalization, and even surgery, all of which can result in hefty medical bills.
+Simply said, if you are hurting, we recommend that you get medical attention from a competent medical expert to document any injuries you may have incurred as a result of the collision.

 2. NEVER LEAVE THE SCENE